You won't want to miss the discussion on IMPROVING WORKFORCE DEVELOPMENT FOR YOU!

 By filling out this application and submitting a resume, you may be selected to complete an intense interview process to determine if you are the right person to fill one of the openings.
 This includes an initial interview with the Workforce Investment Board staff and may include a second interview with the host organization staff.

-You may email this application and resume to Zulma Johnson at This email address is being protected from spambots.
+You may email this application and resume to Katie Geise at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 or submit to the following address: Workforce Investment Board